zywkloo/CSI-MurderOnThe2ndFloor/README.md

  </p>

 ## What's next for Crime Scene Investigator
-We could narrow down the suspects by analyzing their behaviour and time data if we have more time.
+- We could narrow down the suspects by analyzing their behaviour and time data if we have more time.
+- Provide uploading different building layouts, e.g. AutoCAD

 ## People